Nexosis/nexosis.github.io/_tutorials/salesforecasting.md

 Your values have been pre-filled, so if you're ready to go ahead just hit the submit button again.
 <hr/>
 Sessions will take longer to run the first time you request them on a dataset because we run our algorithm selection process to determine how best to forecast your result.
 While we will run this again in the future to make sure we keep giving the best results, we will keep the selection around for a while, making subsequent sessions on the same dataset run much more quickly.

-> If you submit data and run a session we will run the algorithm selection process every time.

 ![session status](../assets/img/session_status.png)